 That’s why we need a common-sense constitutional amendment to restore the people’s ability to set sensible limits on the amount of money that can be contributed or spent in elections.
 Because when the umpire has decided in advance to strike out every single batter, we need to change the rules of the game.

-Tags:Campaign finance, Speech and expression, Democracy and Voting, First Amendment, Free Speech For People, Guest Post, McCutcheon v.
+Tags:Campaign Finance, Democracy and Voting, First Amendment, Free Speech For People, Guest Post, McCutcheon v.
 Federal Election Commission, Ron Fein